LiftOffLLC/liftoff-jumpstarter-api/README.md

 #### Running Prod Server on Heroku.

-`$:> yarn install` to lock all the dependencies
+`$:> yarn` to lock all the dependencies
-`$:> npm start` will stop all the running processes and start the server; No need of Procfile if running only the server.
+`$:> yarn start` will stop all the running processes and start the server; No need of Procfile if running only the server.

 ## Folder Convention